Bobolink: Media references

 Emily Dickinson penned many poems about or mentioning the bird.
 Edgar Allan Poe mentions the bird in "Landor's Cottage".
-William Cullen Bryant wrote about the bob-o'-link in his poem "Robert of Lincoln."
+William Cullen Bryant wrote about the bob-o'-link in his poem "Robert of Lincoln".

 The bobolink is mentioned in the song "Evelina" by Harold Arlen and Yip Harburg, from the musical Bloomer Girl:

 Evelina, won't ya ever take a shine to that moon?

 Evelina, ain't ya bothered by the Bobolink's tune?

 The bird is also one of the many important ornithological references in the poem "Pale Fire" by the fictional poet John Shade, part of Vladimir Nabokov's novel of the same name.

 Sophie Jewett ends her poem "An Exile's Garden" (1910) with a reference to a bobolink.

-The bobolink is also mentioned in the film The Mouse on the Moon in connection with the fictional European microstate of Grand Fenwick, where oddly the bird is apparently common.

-Baseball partners Robert Leadley and Bob Glenalvin purchased the Western League (1885–1899) Grand Rapids (baseball) franchise from George E. Ellis in 1897 and renamed it...the Bob-o-links.
+Baseball partners Robert Leadley and Bob Glenalvin purchased the Western League (1885–1899) Grand Rapids baseball franchise from George E. Ellis in 1897 and renamed it the Bob-o-links.

-The bobolink is also mentioned in the musical Camelot.
-Words by Alan Jay Lerner.

-The bobolink is mentioned in the song, "The Wind," by Billy Bob Thornton, written by Warren Zevon.